MathNerdGamer/StudyingJava/Notes/Week3.md

 * Empirical results show that merge Sort is often much faster than selection sort, and this can also be seen by analyzing them theoretically: Selection sort uses a number of comparisons that grows roughly *quadratically* with the input size, while merge sort uses a *quasilinear* number of comparisons.

 * One can get a very quick estimate for running times from code by, essentially, counting how many nested loops there are.

+* Going back to interfaces, if a new method is needed in an interface, but not every implementation can be expected to update to support the new method, then some level of backwards compatibility is needed.
+In Java, this comes in the form of `default` methods, which are methods provided by an interface in the case that an implementation doesn't actually define it:
+    ```java
+    default void myNewMethod() {
+        // Do something by default.
+    }
+    ```

+* An interface may also provide a `static` method implementation, but these cannot be overridden.
+For an interface `A`, one would call the `static` method `static int myStaticMethod(int x)` as any other, such as by writing `A.myStaticMethod(3)`, for example.

+* Any variable declared in an interface is inherently `public`, `static`, and `final`.

+* Some interfaces are nothing but constants, and are (conveniently) called *constant interfaces*.
+Such interfaces may hold stuff like physical constants or other relevant constants for some sort of computation.

+*